DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Background

-Considering that a series of coverage criteria have been proposed for DNN testing \cite{pei2017deepxplore,ma2018deepgauge}, in this section, we briefly introduce them.
+To enhance the quality and robustness of DNNs, in the past decade, software engineering researchers have proposed a series of neuron coverage criteria specifically for DNN testing~\cite{pei2017deepxplore,ma2018deepgauge,wicker2018feature,kim2019guiding}.
+In this section, we survey the related papers published on peer reviewed venues as follows.

 \textbf{Neuron Activation Coverage (NAC($k$))} \cite{pei2017deepxplore}.
 NAC($k$) is proposed based on the assumption that higher activation coverage implies that more states of a DNN could be explored.
-Thus we have more opportunities to find defects.
 The parameter $k$ of this coverage criterion is defined by users and specifies how a neuron in a DNN can be counted as covered.
 That is, if the output of a neuron is larger than $k$, then this neuron will be counted as covered.
-The rate of NAC($k$) for a test is defined as the ratio of the number of covered neurons and the total number of neurons.
+The rate of NAC($k$) for a test is defined as the ratio of the number of covered neurons to the total number of neurons.

 \textbf{$k$-Multisection Neuron Coverage (KMNC($k$))} \cite{ma2018deepgauge}.
 Suppose that the output of a neuron $o$ is located in an interval $[\textit{low}_o, \textit{high}_o]$, where $\textit{low}_o$ and $\textit{high}_o$ are recorded in the training process.
-To use this coverage criterion, the interval $[\textit{low}_o, \textit{high}_o]$ is divided into $k$ equal sections, and our goal is to cover all the sections of each neuron.
+To use this coverage criterion, the interval $[\textit{low}_o, \textit{high}_o]$ is divided into $k$ equal sections, and the goal is to cover all the sections.
 We say a section is covered by a test if and only if the neuron output is located in the section when the DNN is run against the test.
-The rate of KMNC($k$) for a test is defined as the ratio of the number of covered sections and the total number of sections.
+The rate of KMNC($k$) for a test is defined as the ratio of the number of covered sections to the total number of sections.
 Here, the total number of sections is equal to $k$ times the total number of neurons.